 A special creative writing workshop series with teacher, author and editor Laura Lynn Brown.

-Begins September 2.
+Part III begins Oct 28.
 Limit 10 participants.
-Sign up by August 26 to avoid a late registration fee.
+Sign up by Oct 21 to avoid a late registration fee.

-Take one or take all three, in this “writing from life” fall workshop series.
-Registration currently open for Part 1 or the whole series.
+Take one or take all three, in this “writing from life” fall workshop series. [“all three” option no longer available] Registration currently open for Part 3.

 Part I • Writing Our Objects